ptrace — process trace

 syscall-entry-stop that might have been expected.

-Starting with Linux 4.8, the PTRACE_EVENT_SECCOMP
+Starting with Linux 4.8, the PTRACE_EVENT_SECCOMP stop was reordered

 to occur between syscall-entry-stop and syscall-exit-stop.

-Note that seccomp no longer runs (and no PTRACE_EVENT_SECCOMP
+Note that seccomp no longer runs (and no PTRACE_EVENT_SECCOMP will be reported) if

-the system call is skipped due to PTRACE_SYSEMU
+the system call is skipped due to PTRACE_SYSEMU.

-Functionally, a PTRACE_EVENT_SECCOMP
+Functionally, a PTRACE_EVENT_SECCOMP stop functions

 comparably to a syscall-entry-stop (i.e., continuations

-using PTRACE_SYSCALL
+using PTRACE_SYSCALL will

 cause syscall-exit-stops, the system call number may be